Bruce Fraser (basketball)

-Bruce T. "Q" Fraser (born December 18, 1964) is an American basketball coach who is an assistant coach for player development for the Golden State Warriors of the National Basketball Association (NBA).
+Bruce T. Fraser (born December 18, 1964), nicknamed "Q", is an American basketball coach who is an assistant coach for player development for the Golden State Warriors of the National Basketball Association (NBA).
 He played college basketball for the Arizona Wildcats.

 Early life

-Fraser was born and grew up in Long Beach, California in a basketball family.
+Fraser was born and grew up in Long Beach, California, in a basketball family.
 Fraser's father, Bill Fraser, was a basketball coach for Wilson High School in Long Beach, the same high school Bruce later attended, for more than 15 years.
 In 1973, Bill replaced famed coach Lute Olson as the head coach for Long Beach City College, and would eventually become the college's winningest head coach by the time he retired in 1990.